arangodb/docs/3.7/indexing-ttl.md

 ### Format of date/time values

-The expiration date time values can be specified either as a numeric timestamp, containing the number of milliseconds since January 1st 1970 (commonly referred to as Unix timestamp), or as a date/time string in ISO 8601 format `YYYY-MM-DDTHH:MM:SS`, with optional millisecond precision and an optional timezone offset.
+The expiration date time values can be specified either as a numeric timestamp, containing the number of seconds since January 1st 1970 (commonly referred to as Unix timestamp), or as a date/time string in ISO 8601 format `YYYY-MM-DDTHH:MM:SS`, with optional millisecond precision and an optional timezone offset.
 The timezone offset can be specified as either `Z` (Zulu/UTC time) or as a deviation from UTC time in hours and minutes (i.e. `+HH:MM` or `-HH:MM`).